-Book now for Britain's biggest potato field event held on 7 August 2014 at the James Hutton Institute's Balruddery Farm near Dundee.
-Spaces for marquee and static machinery exhibits.Read more
+Attendee registration is open for Britain's biggest potato field event to be held on 7 August 2014 at the James Hutton Institute's Balruddery Farm near Dundee.
+Register online now.Read more

 See our latest job vacancies online now

 We have a range of vacancies at the James Hutton Institute currently being advertised.
 Find more details and apply now on the Careers page.
 Closing dates in July and August.Read more

 The James Hutton Institute is an international research centre based in Scotland.
 The work we do is right at the top of the global agenda and involves tackling some of the world’s most challenging problems including the impact of climate change and threats to food and water security.

 Our strong environmental, crop, livestock, modelling and socioeconomic expertise gives us the rare ability to get a holistic understanding of agricultural systems.